aakash14goplani/HashnodeBlogs/clinm9hd6000108l4arfn5mru.md

 ---

 Currently, SvelteKit (v1.20.2) gives us a list of build files but not any list of pages.
 It would be great if there was a way to get the list of pages.
 The solution for this is to import all the `+page.svelte` files from `src/routes` and generate a list out of it.
+One use case of this could be to generate a **Navigation Bar**.

 Here is how we can do that: